rovaughn/platform-docs/platform/manual/microservices/communicating-between-microservices.rst

 In fact, when a microservice is ``exposed externally`` on a route, the API gateway proxies the request to the internal URL of the microservice while setting the ``X-Hasura-User-Id`` and ``X-Hasura-Role`` headers based on the user session token passed.

-To get the URLs of externally exposed microservices running on a hasura cluster run:
+To get the URLs of externally exposed microservices running on a Hasura cluster, run:

 .. code-block:: bash